kubernetes/ingress-nginx/docs/examples/rewrite/README.md

 ## Prerequisites

-You will need to make sure you Ingress targets exactly one Ingress controller by specifying the [ingress.class annotation](/README.md#annotation-ingressclass), and that you have an ingress controller [running](/deploy/README.md) in your cluster.
+You will need to make sure your Ingress targets exactly one Ingress controller by specifying the [ingress.class annotation](/README.md#annotation-ingressclass), and that you have an ingress controller [running](/deploy/README.md) in your cluster.